javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 Now, let's check out how objects’ Snapshots are stored.

 In JaVers, each audited object has GlobalId.
-For Entities it’s the pair of type name and local Id.
+For Entities, it’s the pair of type name and local Id.
 ValueObjects (like Address) are treated as components of an Entity, so they are identified by the pair: owning entity GlobalId and a path (typically a property name).
 We have 18 objects so far, hence 18 GlobalIds are stored.